 And as part of continuing the journey, of picking up the pieces, I’ve begun to revisit my first novel, The Fate of a Moth.
 It’s time to make some changes to the manuscript of The Moth, rewrite my query letter and synopsis.
 It’s time to send it out to the world, so it can one day find its love.

 Finally, there is some baby news: we’re expecting a baby boy in early July.
 This alone, if nothing else, makes this year very special.
-This alone is a proof enough that the year hasn’t gone in waste.
+This alone is a proof enough that the year hasn’t gone to waste.

 While taking a break from working on my third novel, I came across a tool called ‘Lulu Titlescorer’ from Lulu.
 Lulu says, “for the first time in literary history, you can put your title to the scientific test and find out whether it has what it takes for a bestseller success.”
 I wanted to know whether I’d got killer titles for my novels.
 As silly as it sounded, it was still fun to take on Lulu’s challenge.